 Although technical competence is the predominant goal, broader academic abilities are also desired for PTA graduates.
 The general studies component of the curriculum provides the avenue for developing effective speaking, writing, and thinking skills to form a foundation for lifelong learning.

-To fulfill this mission, the Program will:
+To fulfill this mission, the Program will achieve the following: